Beagle123/visualruby/site/Quick_Start.md

 ## Running Visual Ruby

-Once you've installed visualruby, run it by typing the command:
+First {file:site/Download.md} visualruby.
+Once you've installed it, run it by typing the command:

 	vr